polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/rococo-slot.md

 Using an account with the `AssignSlotOrigin` origin, follow these steps to assign a temporary slot:

 1. In the [Polkadot-JS Apps for Rococo](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frococo-rpc.polkadot.io#/extrinsics), go to `Developer -> Extrinsics`.
-1. Select the account with enough ROC balance that you wish to use to submit a transaction with.
+1. Select the account with enough `ROC` balance that you wish to use to submit a transaction with.
 1. Select the `assignedSlots` pallet.
 1. Choose the `assignTempParachainSlot` function.
-1. Insert your reserved para ID.
+1. Insert your reserved `ParaID`.
 Make sure this matches the one you reserved from the previous section!
 1. Select `Current` for the `LeasePeriodStart`.
 If the current slot is full, you will be assigned the next available slot.
 1. Sign and submit the transaction.